Corzoth/Chronos/README.md

 * Further automation and hardening
 * Begin process of updating the code to connect Chronos to Hyperion so that it is as safe and protected as possible, whilst maintaining current functionality and ease of use.
 * Continue bug testing/fixing

+# THIS IS NOT OPERATIONALLY VIABLE YET
+* there is too wide a scope for attackers to hijack the connection
+* There is no meaningful verification

+This will all be fixed soon.

+**LAST UPDATED:7/3/26**